Aleksander Piotr Mohl: Diplomatic career

 From 1925 to 1927 he served as Secretary of the Marshal of the Senate of the Republic of Poland, Wojciech Trąmpczyński.
 He continued serving as Secretary of the Marshal of the Senate for Julian Szymański from 1928 to 1930.
 From 1930 to 1935 he served a third term as Secretary of the Marshall of the Senate, now under Władysław Raczkiewicz, who had succeeded Szymanski.

 Mohl's Prussian Baltic aristocratic background was useful to Poland in the years prior to the war in trying to bridge an increasingly difficult relationship with Germany.
 In those years Hermann Göring frequently visited Poland, "ostennsibly to hunt actually to reconnoiter elite sentiment".
 Alexander was called upon to accompany Göring on his visits.

 Towards the end of 1936 Aleksander was appointed to his first assignment abroad as First Secretary of the Polish Embassy in Paris, serving under Ambassador Juliusz Łukasiewicz.
 This was an important promotion for Aleksander.
 The Polish embassy in France was considered the most important link in the Polish diplomatic network as France was, at the time, considered Poland's main ally.
 Ambassador Lukasiewicz was a very experienced diplomat and a close associate, and personal friend, of Polands Foreign Minister, Jozef Beck.
-Aleksander, or "Olko" as he was nicknamed, was very well liked and made many friends in Paris beyond the diplomatic circles such as Antoine de Saint-Exupery.
+Aleksander, or "Olko" as he was nicknamed, was very well liked and made many friends in Paris beyond the diplomatic circles such as Antoine de Saint-Exupéry.
 Ambassador Lukasiewicz said that he was a very precise barometer, feeling every change in the surrounding situation.
 At some point he was promoted to counselor in Paris.

 Before the Germans occupied Paris in 1940, most of the Polish Embassy staff, including Mohl who was embassy counselor at the time, left the city.